Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the diquark-antidiquark picture: QCD light-cone sum rules for the magnetic and quadrupole moments of the states

-where $\epsilon =\epsilon _{abc}$, $\tilde{\epsilon}=\epsilon _{dec}$, the $a$, $b$, $c$, $d$, and $e$ are color indexes, $\sigma_{\mu\nu}=\frac{i}{2}[\gamma_{\mu},\gamma_{\nu}]$, and $C$ is the charge conjugation matrix.
+where $\epsilon =\epsilon _{abc}$; $\tilde{\epsilon}=\epsilon _{ade}$; the $a$, $b$, $c$, $d$, and $e$ are color indexes; $\sigma_{\mu\nu}=\frac{i}{2}[\gamma_{\mu},\gamma_{\nu}]$; and $C$ is the charge conjugation matrix.

-Now let us first calculate the hadronic side of the correlation function.
-The correlation function in Eq. ({\ref{edmn01}}) can be acquired by entering into all intermediate hadronic sum rules, having the same quantum numbers as the corresponding interpolating currents $J_\mu$.
-After isolating the contributions of the ground $Z_c$ states we obtain
+Now, let us first calculate the hadronic side of the correlation function.
+The correlation function in Eq. ({\ref{edmn01}}) can be acquired by entering it into all intermediate hadronic sum rules, with the same quantum numbers as the corresponding interpolating currents $J_\mu$.
+After isolating the contributions of the ground $Z_c$ states, we obtain

-where dots stand for the contributions coming from the higher states and continuum.
+where dots denote the contributions coming the higher states and continuum.

 The matrix elements of the interpolating current between one hadron and vacuum states in terms of the polarization vectors and residues are given as